 In the Trent Valley, the electricity transmission network was built to connect major coal fired generation at Keadby, Cottam, Staythorpe, West Burton and High Marnham.
 The electricity is carried on towards major population centres, flowing primarily from the North to the Midlands.

-The current network can carry 11.6GW from the North to the Midlands and, with the significant growth in offshore wind and increasing interconnection with other countries, the power carrying capability of the network needs to be increased significantly.
+With the significant growth in offshore wind and increasing interconnection with other countries, the power carrying capability of the network needs to be increased significantly.

 The refurbishment work will have no impact on power supplies in the area.